Pete Howard: The Clash (1983–86)

 Howard joined the Clash in spring 1983.
-Drummer Topper Headon had been fired the previous year – shortly before the release of the album Combat Rock – owing to the effects of his heroin addiction on the band.
-When Headon's replacement (the group's original drummer Terry Chimes) also left, Howard replaced him in turn.
-He played with the band after their last tour before founding member Mick Jones was sacked, when they co-headlined the US Festival in San Bernardino, California, on 28 May 1983; at the festival's New Music Day they drew a crowd estimated at between 100,000 and 200,000 people.
-Howard continued touring with the band in America and Europe during 1984, and early the next year appeared on their final studio album Cut The Crap.
-His drum parts were almost entirely excluded from the album by the group's manager Bernard Rhodes, who replaced them with drum machines.
-The only two tracks he was given were recorded live in the studio at the same time to form the B-side of the maxi-45s including "This Is England", as well as "Do It Now" and "Sex Mad Roar".
+Drummer Topper Headon had been fired the previous year, shortly before the release of the album Combat Rock, owing to the effects of his heroin addiction on the band.
+When Headon's replacement (the group's original drummer, Terry Chimes) also left, Howard replaced him.
+He played with the band after their last tour before founding member Mick Jones was sacked, when they co-headlined the US Festival in San Bernardino, California, on 28 May 1983; at the festival's New Music Day, they drew a crowd estimated at 100,000 and 200,000 people.
+Howard continued touring with the band in America and Europe during 1984, and early the following year appeared on their final studio album, Cut The Crap.
+His drum parts were almost entirely excluded from the album by the group's manager, Bernard Rhodes, who replaced them with drum machines.
+The only two tracks he was given were recorded live in the studio at the same time to form the B-side of the maxi-45s, including "This Is England," as well as "Do It Now" and "Sex Mad Roar."
 The band broke up in 1986.

 Post-Clash career (1986–present)

 He went on to work in the London-based rock group Eat.
-They released a maxi single "Shame" in 1992, and an album Epicure the following year.
+They released a maxi single "Shame" in 1992, and an album, Epicure, the following year.
 He then formed Vent 414 with Miles Hunt.
 In 2000, he formed the short-lived group Morgan with Morgan Nicholls.
 They released one studio album, Organized, and an EP, Flying High.